aces/Loris/README.Mac.md

 ### We recommend installing LORIS on Ubuntu or CentOS
 #### macOS is no longer supported for "production" as of v15.10.

-This is a guide on how to get a LORIS instance Running on your apple computer for development.
+This is a guide on how to get a LORIS instance running on your Apple computer for development.
 You're expected to have basic understanding of using a terminal and editing configuration files.
 For production, we recommend installing LORIS on Ubuntu or CentOS.

 # 1. System Requirements